 The Kevin S. and Sandra E. Delbridge Career Center advises students and provides resources on the types of planning and preparation necessary to help students meet their career goals.
 This includes internships, job seeking, labor market trends, individual career counseling, workshops, and employer contacts via career fairs, informational sessions, career events, and other on-campus events.

-The role of the Career Development Center is to act as an educational agency, rather than an employment agency.
+The role of the Career Center is to act as an educational agency, rather than an employment agency.
 We empower these young adults to obtain the tools, resources, and opportunities to find internships, plan for their career, make sound career decisions, obtain jobs.
 Ultimately the student is responsible for preparing for his or her career goals and for finding their position.

 Finding the perfect fit

 Your student’s Career Advisor can work with your student to help him or her explore and pursue an academic major that fits both their goals and abilities.
 This exploration can be done by assessment testing, elective courses, job shadows, and other means.
 Visit the Career Exploration page for more information.

 Whether your student is pursuing a job or internship, or simply wants to have his or her materials ready for future opportunities, the Career Center can help students craft professional and focused résumés and cover letters.

 Students should make an appointment with their career advisor, and arrive at the appointment with a list of work experience and extracurricular activities as well as a description of the tasks performed at each area of employment.
 More information on resumes can be found on the Job and Internship Resources page.

 GET ON-THE-JOB KNOWLEDGE